ERCP is short for endoscopic retrograde cholangiopancreatography. It is a procedure that looks at the bile ducts. It is done through an endoscope.

 Remove all jewelry so that it will not interfere with the x-ray.

-Tell your doctor if you have allergies to iodine or you have had reactions to other dyes used to take x-rays.
+Tell your health care provider if you have allergies to iodine or you have had reactions to other dyes used to take x-rays.

 You will need to arrange a ride home for after the procedure.